People always ask me the same question about AdWords:

 If your CPCs start edging up, the campaigns will back off or stop.

-And then your lead flow will stop, too.
+Then your lead flow will stop, too.

 That’s why I like using CPAs as targets if possible, instead of CPCs.

-Start by watching CPA instead of CPC
+Watch CPA Instead of CPC

 Cost Per Action is a better performance than Cost Per Click.